PMCC-BioinformaticsCore/janis-assistant/README.md

   --keep-intermediate-files
                         Do not remove execution directory on successful complete
+  --skip-file-check     Skip checking if files exist before the start of a
+                        workflow.
+  --allow-empty-container
+                        Some tools you use may not include a container, this would usually (and intentionally) cause an error.
+                        Including this flag will disable this check, and empty containers can be used.
   --development         Apply common settings (--keep-execution-dir + --mysql)
                         to support incremental development of a pipeline